New Zealand

 Contributor-Level 8

-Among Indian students, New Zealand is a very popular study abroad destination and students desire to pursue their higher studies in the best universities.
-Also, New Zealand has a large population of Indian students.
-Hence, it is easy for Indian students to make friends and dwell in the new environment.
-When it comes to the cost of attendance, studying in New Zealand is a little expensive for Indians, but can become cost effective due to the variety of generous scholarships offered.
+In Indian students, New Zealand is famous to study abroad.
+Students desire to pursue higher studies in best universities.
+New Zealand has large population of Indian students.
+So it is easy for Indian students to make friends in new envt.
+When it comes to cost, studying in New Zealand is bit expensive for Indians.
+But can become cost effective due to many scholarships there.

 Get authentic answers from experts, students and alumni that you won't find anywhere else